 - Professor and Chair, Department of Food Science, Rutgers University

 Matthews has given presentations and lectures throughout the world.
 He has taught courses on Food Microbiology, Food Safety, Food Law, and Food Sustainability in China and India.
 He is involved in projects in the Philippines and Thailand to promote development of Food Science programs and microbial food safety.
-He has received awards recognizing both his teaching and research.
+He has received awards recognizing both his teaching and research, most recently receiving a Fulbright U.S. Scholar Program award in Food Science/Food Microbial Safety for the 2023-2024 academic year by the U.S. Department of State and the Fulbright Foreign Scholarship Board.
 He serves on both NIH and USDA panels and on the editorial boards for several journals.
 He is Associate Editor of Frontiers in Sustainable Food and Agriculture and was Editor-in-Chief of the Journal of Food Safety.
 Matthews is senior-author of Food Microbiology – An Introduction, a leading textbook on Food Microbiology, editor of Microbiology of Fresh Produce, and senior-editor of The Produce Contamination Problem – Causes and Solutions.
 He has collectively published more than 275 abstracts, peer reviewed papers, and book chapters.

 “Dr. Matthews is a wonderful lecturer.
 I love his speed of speaking; he makes sure to emphasize important points.
 He makes people appreciate his topics, even though the subject may be difficult.”